rctcwyvrn/math441-learning-portfolio/graph_coloring_and_register_allocation.md

 Our first instict is probably to use a greedy algorithm like largest first, but it turns out that this is actually too slow!
 Our register allocator will need to assign many many locations so even the sort is too costly for the compiler.
 So what do we do?

 In many other [real world compilers](https://gcc.gnu.org/wiki/RegisterAllocation) use a different heuristic for choosing which nodes to color first, one that only takes linear time.
-The [idea](https://dl.acm.org/doi/pdf/10.1145/872726.806984) is based on the fact that if you have 32 colors and a node that has less than 32 neighbors, then as long as you can color everything else, you must be able to color that node.
+The idea [^1] is based on the fact that if you have 32 colors and a node that has less than 32 neighbors, then as long as you can color everything else, you must be able to color that node.
 Now this is always true, but it fails to hold if we repeat this process and remove more and more nodes.
 However this still gives a good heuristic on which nodes should be able to be colored last, so instead of doing an expensive sort what we can do is just repeatedly remove nodes that have fewer than _k_ edges and color those last

 This gives us the algorithm
 1. Remove a node that has fewer than k edges